kplindegaard/smbus2/README.md

 # Installation instructions

-smbus2 is pure Python code and requires no compilation.
-Installation is easy:
+From PyPi with `pip`:

+    pip install smbus2

+From conda-forge using `conda`:

+    conda install -c conda-forge smbus2

+Installation from source code is straight forward:

     python setup.py install

-Or just use pip

-    pip install smbus2